 Learn

-I’d like to welcome you to my life’s love, Coffee Tree Roastery.
-In the early 80s I spent an academic year abroad.
+Welcome you to my life’s love, Coffee Tree Roastery.

-I decided to bring the European coffee experience home.
-Few people knew that coffee grew on a tree, was green when picked and needed to be roasted before it could be drunk.
-So when my partner and I opened our doors in 1988, our 3-cylinder sample coffee roaster emitted enough smoke to bring the fire department to our door but it also brought attention to our little shop and, one by one, our fan base grew.
+So when my partner and I opened our doors as Toronto's first retail roastery in 1988, our 3-cylinder sample coffee roaster emitted enough smoke to bring the fire department to our door but it also brought attention to our little shop and, one by one, our fan base grew.

 Coffee Farmers